atindra305/Eagle-AI/README.md

 3. The User can click on GO Live{live server extension by Ritwick Dey} button in the VSCode to start this website.

 4. The user can login to the system and use various services on their local device.

-## Note: For best results the use of latest Chrome browser is suggested and only use it in Computer/Laptop.

 ## License
 [MIT](https://github.com/atindra305/Eagle-AI/blob/main/LICENSE)